 After a lot of thought, I’ve bought into the new Nikon mirrorless system with the Z7, which I am extremely impressed with.
 I bought it with the 24-70mm kit lens (which is small and light) and the FTZ converter for my F-mount lenses.
 That was quite an investment, but I traded in my less used F-mount lenses to help pay the bill at T4 Cameras in Witney, who gave me a very fair deal.
-I have since acquired the 35mm f1.8 native lens, which is excellent.
+I have since acquired the 35mm f1.8 and 50mm f1.8 native lens, which are excellent.
 Of my old F-mount lenses, I use the 85mm f1.8 most – it works works really well via the converter.
-This wasn’t my first mirrorless camera, as when I need to travel really light (which is quite often), I use the astonishing Leica Q, with its 28mm f1.7 prime lens.
+This wasn’t my first mirrorless camera, as when I needed to travel really light (which used to be quite often), I used the astonishing Leica Q, with its 28mm f1.7 prime lens.
 I’ve had it for a few years and it is incredibly tough and takes amazing pictures.

 I carry as little equipment as I can.
 Typically all I carry is a spare battery, a mini blower, two spare memory cards and a high quality circular polarizer.
 For night and long exposure shots I use the ultra light weight Gitzo Traveler tripod.
 I also use a ‘black glass’ ND filter for daytime long exposures.
 For film I usually fit a yellow filter when I am shooting black and white film.